pmahnke/stmgrts/_posts/2018/2018-02-22-event-my-richmond-course.md

 The course is free, however we suggest booking your place for all 4 classes with us as places are limited.

-Don't worry if you can’t make every session.
+Don't worry if you can't make every session.
 Drop in places may be available on the day but we suggest [booking to ensure your place](https://www2.richmond.gov.uk/Richmondbookings/Details.aspx?Id=54455).